Vijay-Kesanakurthi/GitHub-Documentation/README.md

 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column
 ```

+# GitHub Pages

+You can use GitHub Pages to host a website about yourself, your organization, or your project directly from a GitHub repository.GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.

+**Types of GitHub Pages sites**

+There are three types of GitHub Pages sites: project, user, and organization.
+Project sites are connected to a specific project hosted on GitHub, such as a JavaScript library or a recipe collection.
+User and organization sites are connected to a specific GitHub account.

+To publish a user site, you must create a repository owned by your user account that's named <user>.github.io.
+To publish an organization site, you must create a repository owned by an organization that's named <organization>.github.io.
+Unless you're using a custom domain, user and organization sites are available at http(s)://<username>.github.io or http(s)://<organization>.github.io.

+The source files for a project site are stored in the same repository as their project.
+Unless you're using a custom domain, project sites are available at http(s)://<user>.github.io/<repository> or http(s)://<organization>.github.io/<repository>.

+ You can only create one user or organization site for each GitHub account.
+Project sites, whether owned by an organization or a user account, are unlimited.

+ **Publishing sources for GitHub Pages sites**

+ The publishing source for your GitHub Pages site is the branch and folder where the source files for your site are stored.

+ The default publishing source for user and organization sites is the root of the default branch for the repository.
+The default publishing source for project sites is the root of the gh-pages branch.
+If the default publishing source exists in your repository, GitHub Pages will automatically publish a site from that source.

+If you want to keep the source files for your site in a different location, you can change the publishing source for your site.
+You can publish your site from any branch in the repository, either from the root of the repository on that branch, /, or from the /docs folder on that branch.